 Before diving into the detail of charging options its worth explaining the basics on what all the different terms mean

-This is a term that you don't really have an equivalent on petrol cars, or certainly not one that doesn't make it more confusing. kw is the rate of energy flow, so when charging, it's the rate at which energy is being put into the battery.
-The nearest thing in a petrol car would be the how fast you can fill your petrol tank up.
-In it's simplest form, if the rate of flow is 7kw, in an hour you can put in 7kwh
+This is a term that you don't really have an equivalent for on petrol cars, or certainly not one that doesn't make it more confusing. kw is the rate of energy flow.
+When charging, it's the rate at which energy is being put into the battery.
+The nearest thing in a petrol car would be the how fast you can fill your petrol tank up, something that simply isn't quoted.
+In it's simplest form, if the rate of flow is 7kw, in an hour you can put in 7kwh.

 Where it gets a little confusing is on an electric car, the power dial on the car is also measured in kw.
-This is how much energy is being taken from the battery to propel the car.
-On a petrol car we would probably call this bhp.
+This is how much energy is being taken from the battery to propel the car, the more thats taken, the more energy being used to accelerate the car and overcome wind resistance etc. On a petrol car we would probably measure this using bhp.

 When you charge your car you can use either AC or DC.
 AC is the type we get at home through the sockets on the wall.
 The rate of charge (in kw) is the product of our voltage and current.
 We operate at 230 Volts in the UK (not the 240V people often think it is), and at 16 Amps we'd get 230 x 16 = 3680 Watts or 3.7kw (the k standing for 1000).
 Equally at 32 Amps we would have 230 x 32 = 7.4kw.
 When charging, the voltage can fluctuate a little and as a result these numbers can go up or down a little.